On the Model Theory of Open Incidence Structures: The Rank 2 Case: Introduction

 \begin{theorem*} The theory $T^+$ of open non-degenerate models of $T$ is complete, decidable and strictly stable for any of the following theories $T$: \begin{enumerate}[(1)] \item $(k, n)$-Steiner systems (for $2 \leq k < n$); \item generalised $n$-gons (for $n \geq 3$); \item $k$-nets (for $k \geq 3$); \item affine planes; \item projective M\"obius, Laguerre and Minkowski planes. \end{enumerate} Thus, for any of the above classes, all the non-degenerate free incidence structures in that class are elementarily equivalent.
 Further, the theory $T^+$ does not have a prime model, it is not model complete, and it does not admit quantifier elimination.
-Finally, for any $A, B, C \subseteq \mathfrak{M}$ we have that $B \ind_A C$ if and only if $\mrm{acl}(ABC) = F(\mrm{acl}(AB) \otimes_{\mrm{acl}(A)} \mrm{acl}(AC))$ (where $\mathfrak{M}$ is the monster model of $T^+$ and the right-hand part of the equivalence is defined in Section~\ref{sec_general}). \end{theorem*}
+Finally, for any $A, B, C \subseteq \mathfrak{M}$ we have that $B \ind_A C$ if and only if $\mrm{icl}(ABC) = \mrm{icl}(AB) \otimes_{\mrm{icl}(A)} \mrm{icl}(AC))$ (where $\mathfrak{M}$ is the monster model of $T^+$ and the right-hand part of the equivalence is defined in Section~\ref{sec_general}). \end{theorem*}

 Our paper has two parts, an abstract one (Section~\ref{sec_general}) and one that deals with concrete applications (Section~\ref{sec:application}).
 The previous theorem puts together our general results from Section~\ref{sec_general} with the applications from Section~\ref{sec:application}.
-We stress here however that our results in Section \ref{sec_general} are stated in a purely axiomatic fashion, and we expect to find applications of our methods beyond the scope of applications detailed here, which, as mentioned, are all cases of geometries of rank $2$, as in \cite{funk2}, which was one of the main inspirations of the present study.
-In a work in preparation we intend to explore the general rank $k$ case, with particular focus on connections to diagram geometries and buildings, and thus naturally to the fundamental references \cite{ziegler_free, tent2}.
+We stress here however that all our results in Section \ref{sec_general} are stated in a purely axiomatic fashion (following the example of Baldwin and Shi's seminal paper on stable generic structures in Hrushovski constructions \cite{baldwin_generic}), and we expect to find applications of our methods beyond the scope of incidence geometries of rank $2$.
+In a work in preparation we intend to explore the general rank $k$ case, with particular focus on connections to buildings, and thus naturally to the fundamental references \cite{ziegler_free, tent2}.
 But as the present paper is already of considerable length and covers many case studies we decided to split the treatment of the subject into two separate papers.